VladKarpushin/Power-spectrum-density-of-an-image-in-a-moving-window/README.md

 Result
 ------
+PSD is the Power spectrum density.
+ACF is the Autocorrelation Function.
+ROI is the Region of interest.

-The figure below shows a result of anisotropic ROI
+The figure below shows the result of anisotropic ROI
 ![](/www/images/1.jpg)

-The figure below shows a result of isotropic ROI
+The figure below shows the result of isotropic ROI
 ![](/www/images/2.jpg)

-The figure below shows a result of anisotropic ROI
+The figure below shows the result of anisotropic ROI
 ![](/www/images/3.jpg)

-The figure below shows a result of isotropic ROI
+The figure below shows the result of isotropic ROI
 ![](/www/images/4.jpg)

-The figure below shows a result of anisotropic ROI (horisontal text)
+The figure below shows the result of anisotropic ROI (horizontal text)
 ![](/www/images/5.jpg)

-The figure below shows a result of anisotropic ROI (horisontal page edge)
+The figure below shows a result of anisotropic ROI (horizontal page edge)
 ![](/www/images/6.jpg)

 The figure below shows a result of anisotropic ROI (vertical page edge)